-At year end, if I don't have enough hard disk drive space to create an archive company, what can I do?
+If I don't have enough hard disk drive space to create an archive company, what can I do?

 If you do not have enough disk space, free up disk space by deleting unnecessary files or programs, or manually copy the data to another hard disk drive, CD, or DVD.